psvet/obey/README.md

 ## License

-Obey is developed and maintained by [TechnologyAdvice](http://www.technologyadvice.com) and released under the [MIT](LICENSE.txt) license.
+Obey was originally created at [TechnologyAdvice](http://www.technologyadvice.com) in Nashville, TN and released under the [MIT](LICENSE.txt) license.